matejbizjak/kumuluzee-nats/jetstream/README.md

 scaling horizontally the processing of messages from a stream you would use a 'pull consumer'.

 More info [here](https://docs.nats.io/nats-concepts/jetstream/consumers).

+> :warning: If you decide not to use KumuluzEE JetStream for creating consumers during the runtime and use the
+> predefined consumers, please omit them in the configuration and just use their names in the code.
+> Consumer settings cannot be updated once it is created.

 | Property           | Type                                    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |--------------------|-----------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|